What comes next?

 Northeastern Illinois University intends to redevelop its property between Kimball and Bernard.
 The Hollywood-North Park Community Association insists that community voice be a part of this process.
 We hosted two community meetings with that goal in mind:

-After the real estate services firm Jones Lang LaSalle conducts an analysis of the possible uses of this property, the NEIU Board of Trustees is expected to evaluate its options beginning in April.
+The real estate services firm Jones Lang LaSalle submitted an analysis of the possible uses of this property.
+The NEIU Board of Trustees has "accepted and filed" the report and will begin to discuss and evaluate its options as of April 2021.